-Who Gets What Benefit Californians cannot be dropped from their insur-ance plans when they get a serious illness.
-In-surance companies are banned from doing that.
+Who Gets What Renefit

+who dets what benefit Californians cannot be dropped from their insurance plans when they get a serious illness.
+Insurance companies are banned from doing that.

-How Many Will Benefit Approx, 2 to 3 million Californians in the individual insurance mark et
+Approx. 2 to 3 million Californians in the individual insurance market